-Pitch Forward Posted 2025-4-4
+Pitch Forward Posted 2025-4-4 Updated 2025-5-12

 On LinkedIn, I just saw a post discussing "what's needed" to pitch at every round.
 (I unfortunately lost the item before I could grab a link.)
 It got me thinking.
-I observed that this is pitching from your accomplishments, your past accomplishments.
+I observed that this is pitching from your accomplishments, your past.
 It's backward-looking.
 It's far better to look forward in a pitch.
 Let's explore.

 I am about to use a lot of abbreviations.
 Most of them are standard start-up jargon.
 I'll put a glossary below.